 Poland signs copyright treaty that drew protests

-Warsaw, Poland: Poland on Thursday signed an international copyright agreement, sparking more demonstrations by Internet users who have protested for days over fear it will lead to online censorship.
+Warsaw: Poland on Thursday signed an international copyright agreement which has sparked days of protests by Internet users who fear it will lead to online censorship.

-Several other industrialized countries, including the United States, Canada and South Korea, signed the agreement last year.
+Several other industrialised countries, including the United States, Canada and South Korea, already signed it last year.

 In reaction to the widespread opposition, Polish leaders have been struggling to allay fears over it.

-Poland's Foreign Minister Radek Sikorski defended his government's position in a TV interview Wednesday evening, arguing that ACTA is not as threatening as young people fear.
+Poland`s Foreign Minister Radek Sikorski defended his government`s position in a TV interview on Wednesday evening, arguing that ACTA is not as threatening as young people fear.

 "We believe that theft on a massive scale of intellectual property is not a good thing," Sikorski said.

 More from World